Explore nature in our flourishing Wildlife Garden, a tranquil haven for plants and animals in the heart of the city.

 You can learn more about our Wildlife Garden on the Museum's blog.

-- Recently fledged long-tailed tits may be spotted in the woodland canopy.
+- the small but noisy coal tits may be heard in the woodland canopy